 - be planning a family.
 This is important, since early embryonic development and spermatogenesis are known to be at risk upon exposure to ionising radiation and chemicals, including volatile anaesthetics.

-The potential health hazards themselves are discussed here.
+The potential health hazards themselves are discussed within the PREPARE guidelines here.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot respond unless you supply your email address.